-Since there are multiple valid binary search trees that contain the same elements, it is not possible to check if two binary search trees contain the same elements by just comparing their structure.
-In-order traversal can solve this problem.
+Since there are multiple valid BSTs that contain the same elements, it is not possible to check if two BSTs contain the same elements by just comparing their structure.
+In-order traversal can solve this.

-(4.a) In file bst.c1, implement the function bst_equal, which returns whether or not two binary search trees contain the same elements.
-You may assume that the two binary search trees use the same comparison function.
+(3.a) In file bst.cl, implement the function bst_equal, which returns whether or not two BSTs contain the same elements.
+You may assume that the two trees use the same comparison function.

-You can test your code using: cc0 - d - x lib/stack.cl bst.cl test-equal.cl.
+You can test your code using: cc0 -d -x lib/stack.cl bst.cl test-equal.cl